OlegBEZb/telegram_feed/README.md

 # Union Channel
 ## What's it?

-This is a simple program that will combine all your channels into one, as well as filter ads in them.
+This is a simple program that will combine all your channels into one, as well as filter ads and duplicates in them.
+Deduplication works based on media, text, and text format.
+Duplicated media is enough to be rejected even with a new text.

 ## How it works?

 The program through your account goes to all the channels that you have added to the `channels.json` and sends them to your personal (or not) channel.
-Subscribe to the channels in the telegrams is not required.
+Subscribe to the channels in the telegrams is not required (based on the original realisation).

 >In the new version, you can subscribe to a private channel.
 All private channels require a subscription therefore you will be automatically subscribed to this channel.
 It will be immediately archived